solana-developers/solana-cookbook/README.md

 Code Snippet
 ```

-### Ingredients
+### Guides

-Ingredients are longer form informational documentation on various topics.
+Guides are longer form informational documentation on various topics.
-The general structure for writing an ingredient is the following:
+The general structure for writing a guide is the following:

 ```
 Brief Summary/TLDR